subiabre/xyz/src/posts/04-linnaeus.md

 ---
-title: A console app to catalog photo files.
+title: A console app to catalog photo files large libraries.
 date: 2021-11-09
 description: How I saved myself from cluttering my photo library by implementing an idea from 200 years ago.
 tags: